What is QLED TV?

 By Ben Stockton

 Samsung has launched new quantum-dot TVs for 2017, now known as ‘QLED’.
-But what is this technology and how does it compare with its rivals?
+But what is this technology and how does it compare to rivals?

 Put us to the test